supercoderz/supercoderz.github.io/_posts/2011-07-26-idiots-guide-to-building-a-compute-grid.md

         return fibonacci(n-1)+fibonacci(n-2)</pre>
 This code works fast up to n=30, after that it takes a very long time to execute and trying to calculate the sum for anything above 30 is something we can do in parallel.
 You can try running this code in your Python editor and you can see how long it takes.
 If you do two calculations for n=40 one after the other then it will take a very long time to execute.

-We will build a grid that can take multiple <a class="zem_slink" title="Capital punishment" href="http://en.wikipedia.org/wiki/Capital_punishment" rel="wikipedia">executions</a> of this code and run them in parallel.
+We will build a grid that can take multiple <a  title="Capital punishment" href="http://en.wikipedia.org/wiki/Capital_punishment" rel="wikipedia">executions</a> of this code and run them in parallel.
 <h3><span class="Apple-style-span" style="font-size:15px;font-weight:bold;">The solution architecture</span></h3>
 <div>We will build a server which will function as the worker.
 The job of the server will be to receive the task and execute it, and return the result.
 Simple.
-We will build this server using <a class="zem_slink" title="XML-RPC" href="http://en.wikipedia.org/wiki/XML-RPC" rel="wikipedia">XML RPC</a> module which is part of the Python standard library.
+We will build this server using <a  title="XML-RPC" href="http://en.wikipedia.org/wiki/XML-RPC" rel="wikipedia">XML RPC</a> module which is part of the Python standard library.
 This server will:</div>
 <div>
 <ul>
 	<li>Start on a given port and register a method which can be invoked remotely</li>
 	<li>This method will accept the task and the value of n, and execute the code</li>
 	<li>Once the task is completed, it will return the value.</li>
 </ul>
-<div>The <a class="zem_slink" title="Client (computing)" href="http://en.wikipedia.org/wiki/Client_%28computing%29" rel="wikipedia">client</a> will be a simple XML RPC client that will connect to the server and submit the task.
+<div>The <a  title="Client (computing)" href="http://en.wikipedia.org/wiki/Client_%28computing%29" rel="wikipedia">client</a> will be a simple XML RPC client that will connect to the server and submit the task.
 When we have more than one server, the client will submit the task to one of the many servers.
 The client will</div>
 <div>
 <ul>
 	<li>Connect to a server using a proxy</li>